 If the gdm, kdm, or xdm display manager configuration file has been altered to allow remote users to log in and the host is configured to run at runlevel 5, it is advisable to change the

-<xconsole>directives within the
+<xconsole>directives in the

 /etc/security/console.permsto the following values:

 This prevents remote users from gaining access to devices and restricted applications on the machine.